Just a stone’s throw from the main square, tucked away between the cobblestone streets of the Old Town lies St. Petersbourg hotel.

 The Hermitage – price range: €15-26 for a main course

 The other restaurant is Russian, hence the name: The Hermitage.
-It’s a fancy, but cosy and modern restaurant where you can get Russian dishes like borsch, chicken Kiev, beef stroganoff and Siberian dumplings.
+It’s a fancy, but cozy and modern restaurant where you can get Russian dishes like borsch, Chicken Kyiv, beef stroganoff, and Siberian dumplings.

 I had my favorite meal in Tallinn right here.

 The prices are a little higher compared to Estonian standards (20€ for the meal below), but the food and service is worth every penny!

 Five-star hotel: Perfect for a romantic getaway or a luxurious stay.

 Prices: Rooms for two range from $120 for a standard room to $330 for a suite.
 View all prices here.

 Best time to visit: The hotel is open all year, but Tallinn is best to visit in the spring and summer when temperatures are higher.

 I was a guest of St. Petersbourg Hotel, Tallinn, but all opinions are my own.
 Whenever I write a hotel review, there will always be full disclosure about whether my stay was hosted by the hotel or paid for with my own money.